opennode/waldur-core/docs/developer/tasks-and-executors.rst

 Heavy tasks
 ^^^^^^^^^^^

-Use separate queue for heavy task which takes too long in order not to flood general queue.
-Note!
-You need to use heavy tasks only if a backend does not allow to split use smaller regular tasks.
+If task takes too long to complete, you should try to break it down into smaller regular tasks in order to avoid flooding general queue.
+Only if backend does not allow to do so, you should mark such tasks as heavy so that they use separate queue.

 .. code-block:: python

-    # Place task into a separate queue for heavy tasks
     @shared_task(is_heavy_task=True)
     def heavy(uuid=0):
         print '** Heavy %s' % uuid

+Throttle tasks
+^^^^^^^^^^^^^^

+Some backends don't allow to execute several operations concurrently within the same scope.
+For example, one OpenStack settings does not support provisioning of more than 4 instances together.
+In this case task throttling should be used.

 Background tasks
 ^^^^^^^^^^^^^^^^